detiuaveiro/aas/projects/project#2.md

 ---
-title: Practial Project AAS
+title: Practial Project AAS 2
 author: Mário Antunes
 institute: Universidade de Aveiro
-date: November 29, 2024
+date: January 16, 2024
 ---

 # Introduction

-This document details the necessary information for the realization of the practical project for the AAS course.
+This document details the necessary information for the realization of the practical project for the AAS course in the second evaluation phase.
 As stated at the beginning of the course, the practical project is worth 50% of the final grade.
+For this project it is allowed to continue the work from the first project with the same group.

 The main objective of this work is to develop an application that applies the topics discussed within the course within the privacy and security environment.
 Each student is encouraged to propose a topic, that may be aligned with another course project, a scholarship, or the Master's Dissertation.